How to Stop a Dog from Chewing on Wood?

 Boredom

-Chewing on complex objects such as wood can indicate that your dog might need some physical movement and exercise, and of course, it is also one of their best time passes.
+Chewing on complex objects like wood can indicate that your dog needs physical movement and exercise.
+Of course, it is also one of their best time passes.

 Dental Problems

 Dental pain is one of those things that cause discomfort for babies.
-Puppies are the same as human babies; while their canines grow, there is a lot of pain in their gums and teeth.
-Because of this, they often chew onto the wood to relieve the pain.
+Puppies are the same as human babies; while their canines grow, their gums and teeth have a lot of pain.
+Because of this, they often chew on the wood to relieve the pain.

 Breed Difference

 Some dogs have a higher urge to chew, attack, and bite things because of their genital instincts.
 The breed of the dog has a significant effect on its behavior.
-Chewing wood is also a way a dog chooses to try out and feed its breed instincts.
+Chewing wood is also how a dog tries out and feeds its breed instincts.

-Regardless of any reason mentioned above, this chewing of wood habit is problematic and not a good thing to remain okay.
-Chewing on wood too can be dangerous for your dog’s mouth and stomach, and of course, isn’t it bad for your furniture as well?
+Regardless, this chewing of wood habit is problematic and not a good thing to remain okay.
+Chewing on wood, too, can be dangerous for your dog’s mouth and stomach, and of course, isn’t it bad for your furniture as well?

 Chewing on wood can be harmful to your dog.
 Why?
 After all, it’s just passing its time, chewing on something.
-Well, it is not as small of an issue as it seems.
+It is not as small of an issue as it seems.

-These fragments will probably pierce the mouth, mostly the tongue and gums; if it swallows the splinters, they will travel straight to its abdominal cavity.
+These fragments will probably pierce the mouth, mostly the tongue and gums; they will travel straight to its abdominal cavity if it swallows the splinters.

 They would eventually cause damage and infection to the intestine, esophagus, and throat.
-This will for sure lead to a massively costly vet bill for you to keep your dog in an acceptable condition.
+This will lead to a massively costly vet bill for you to keep your dog in an acceptable condition.

-As it is said, “prevention is better than cure” Is not just a shallow saying, but it is a fact that you as a dog owner should adopt and follow.
+As said, “prevention is better than cure.”
+This Is not just a shallow saying; it is a fact that you, as a dog owner, should adopt and follow.

 How to Stop a Dog from Chewing on Wood?

-Chewing on wood is a habit of dogs which is quite challenging to get rid of this situation.
-The continuous urge to go and attack wood, scratch it with its canines and tear it apart is powerful.
+Chewing on wood is a habit of dogs, and it is quite challenging to get rid of.
+The continuous urge to attack wood, scratch it with its canines, and tear it apart is powerful.

-And especially, most dogs’ nature of being hyperactive and inpatient makes it harder for them to get rid of this habit.
+Most dogs’ hyperactive and impatient nature makes it harder for them to get rid of this habit.
 But if given proper treatment and guidance, this toxic and problematic habit of theirs can be rooted out.

-As a dog owner, here are some effective ways by with you can solve this problem:
+As a dog owner, here are some effective ways by which you can solve this problem:

 Keep the Surroundings Free of Any Readily Accessible Pieces of Wood

-Dogs often like to play in the backyard, gardens, or open areas where there is a lot of space.
-But these open and accessible spaces are filled with dry leaves, plastics, and the most notorious of all, the wood pieces.
+Dogs often like to play in the backyard, gardens, or open areas with a lot of space.
+But these open and accessible spaces are filled with dry leaves, plastics, and the most notorious, wood pieces.

 You must keep your backyard or garden clean if you are a dog owner.
-If taken outside, the dog must be kept in control and away from any wooden pieces.
+The dog must be controlled and away from any wooden pieces if taken outside.

 Change Their Chewing Objects